RotemBenisty/SIMPLE_3Planes/README.md

 --phase (train/test)

---vol_cube_dim (the dimension of the resulted cube MRI volume - can be any value above 256). *Pay attention that different cube dimension may require different number of discriminator layers for ATME training (for example: 256 require 3 discriminator layers, 512 require 4 discriminator layers)
+--vol_cube_dim (the dimension of the resulted cube MRI volume - can be any value above 256). *Pay attention that different cube dimension may require different number of discriminator layers (--n_layers_D) for ATME training (for example: 256 require 3 discriminator layers, 512 require 4 discriminator layers)

 --calculate_dataset or --no-calculate_dataset (whether to perform pre-processing for the dataset or not.
 Data pre-processing must be done before the training).